Struts uses Git so you must install git client locally and then you can clone Struts repository:

 compare across forks.
 Right now you must select from the dropdowns on right

-your fork and branch to compare the differences with Apache Struts develop branch.
+your fork and branch to compare the differences with the Apache Struts’

 Create Pull Request button and you are done!